Organic Yoga: The Kidneys + Adrenals – Stressed by Stress. Why and how you should take care of them

 Salamba Bhujangasana – Supported Sphinx Pose

 Place a rolled up blanket or a pillow underneath your lower stomach on the height of your hipbones.
 Bring your elbows in alignment with your shoulder joints.
 Now activate your stomach as if you were trying to take your belly button off the blanket in order to lengthen your lower back.
-Apply slight pressure into your feet to activate your hamstrings, but keep the buttocks relaxed.
+Apply slight pressure into your feet to activate your hamstrings.
 Slide your sternum forward through your shoulders.
 Again you’re just gently compressing your kidneys.
 Additionally you’re having a slight opening of your chest and a gentle activation of the lymphatic system by having the compression of your support on the lymph nodes in your lower stomach area.

 Balasana – Child’s Pose